writerasacoder/PasswordGenerator/README.md

 # PasswordGenerator
-So using this java code you can generate a ramdom password..
+So using this java code you can generate a random password..